Counter Terrorism Department (Pakistan)

-The Counter Terrorism Department (محکمہ انسداد دہشت گردی; CTD) formerly known as the Crime Investigation Department (CID), are crime scene investigation, interrogation, anti-terrorism, and intelligence bureaus of the provincial police services of Pakistan.
+The Counter Terrorism Department (محکمہ انسداد دہشت گردی; CTD) are anti-terrorism, and intelligence bureaus of the provincial police services of Pakistan.

+The CTDs are operational in all four provinces of Pakistan under the respective provincial Home Ministry.
+While Islamabad Police, Gilgit-Baltistan Police, Azad Kashmir Police also have their own CTD bureaus.

-CID bureaus are usually commanded by an Inspector General of Police.
+CTD bureaus are usually commanded by an Additional-Inspector General of Police.
 In Karachi, CTD teams have gathered intelligence to take action against organized crime, and, alongside the FIA and the IB, have infiltrated terrorist cells to track down TTP, Islamic State, al-Qaeda and other terror and separatist groups' operatives.

-Between 2010 and 2015, the Crime Investigation Departments (CIDs) in a number of provinces were renamed to "Counter Terrorism Departments" (CTDs).
+Between 2010 and 2015, the Crime Investigation Departments (CIDs) in a number of provinces were renamed to "Counter Terrorism Departments" (CTDs) under National Action Plan.